shuiiiiyu/PsyhookBench/README.md

 | 7 | **Social Comparison** | Relative status, gaps, and competition |
 | 8 | **Authority** | Expert endorsements and certifications |

-## Repository Structure & Dataset Description
+## 📂Repository Structure & Dataset Description

 All data files are organized within the `dataset/` directory.
 The benchmark consists of human-annotated ground truth, machine-labeled data, and ethical evaluation results.